 Child Adoption Cost Calculator

-Adoption is a life-changing family decision, and it also involves a series of financial commitments that can arrive at different stages of the process.
+Child adoption often combines emotional preparation with a series of practical financial decisions, and those costs do not usually arrive in one simple invoice.
 This calculator is designed to help you estimate the combined cost of common adoption expenses in one place.
 Instead of trying to mentally add agency invoices, attorney retainers, travel bookings, home study fees, and smaller out-of-pocket charges, you can enter each amount here and see a single estimated total.
 That total is not a quote or a guarantee, but it can be a practical planning number for budgeting, saving, comparing pathways, and preparing questions for agencies or legal professionals.

 Costs vary widely because adoption itself varies widely.
 A domestic infant adoption may involve agency matching services, counseling, legal filings, and travel to another state.
 A foster care adoption may have much lower direct costs, but there can still be training, home preparation, and legal or administrative expenses.
 International adoption can add immigration paperwork, translation, document authentication, and one or more extended trips abroad.
 The calculator does not try to predict which path is best or most likely for your family.
 Instead, it gives you a simple framework for adding the categories that most families need to consider.